Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

 \subsubsection{Null-space Method}

 Given a saddle point system of the form,

-where $A$ is $n\times n$ and $B$ is $m\times n$ and full rank, the null-space method solves $Mx=b$ by projecting $A$ onto the null space of $B$~\cite{heath2018scientific,antoniou2007practical,benzi2005numerical}.
+where $A$ is $n\times n$ and $B$ is $m\times n$ with full row rank $m\le n$, the null-space method solves $Mx=b$ by projecting $A$ onto the null space of $B$~\cite{heath2018scientific,antoniou2007practical,benzi2005numerical}.
+In the classical optimization setting, one additionally assumes that $A$ is SPD on $\ker(B)$.
 A classical way to compute the null-space is via the QR factorization of $B$.
 In 2009, Schilders proposed a method based on the LQ factorization of $B$~\cite{schilders2009solution}, leveraging this factorization to construct a mixed orthogonal/triangular factorization of $M$.

 In more recent works, the null-space method has been interpreted in terms of generalized block triangular matrix factorizations~\cite{rees2014null} and more specifically in terms of a Schur complement~\cite{pestana2016null}.
-Assuming, without loss of generality, that $B= $ where $B_1$ is $n\times n$ and full-rank, we may permute $M$ as
+Assuming, after a column permutation, that $B= $ where $B_1$ is $m\times m$ and nonsingular, we may permute $M$ as

-Then the Schur complement of the leading $2n\times 2n$ block in $PMP^T$ is full rank.
-The null-space method corresponds to taking the Schur complement of this block within the above system~\cite{pestana2016null}.
+Then the Schur complement of the leading $2m\times 2m$ block in $P^TMP$ is the null-space matrix~\cite{pestana2016null}.

-Further, as pointed out in~\cite{rees2014null,schilders2009solution,gould1999modified}, this $2n\times 2n$ block may be factorized in a structure-preserving way by reordering into a 2-by-2 tiling with the following nonzero structure,
+Further, as pointed out in~\cite{rees2014null,schilders2009solution,gould1999modified}, this $2m\times 2m$ block may be factorized in a structure-preserving way by reordering into a 2-by-2 tiling with the following nonzero structure,

 Edge eliminations on pairs of vertices in this ordering preserve the sparsity of the 2-by-2 blocks.
 We refer to the above tiling scheme as $\Gamma$-tiling.
+This $2\times 2$ tiling underlies the saddle-point elimination procedures developed in Section~\ref{sec:nsldl}.
+Algorithm~\ref{alg:ldl-gel} implements the $\Gamma$-tiling algorithm with handling of zero $2\times 2$ diagonal blocks, whereas Algorithm~\ref{alg:ldl-nsp} realizes the same step via an LU factorization of $B^H$.